The Town is responsible for delivering municipal water to connected properties.

 The safety and quality of municipal tap water is a provincial and municipal responsibility.

-Our drinking water is very, very safe.
+Our drinking water is very safe.
 The Town's licensed water Operators ensure the high quality standard for our drinking water adheres to all Provincial Regulations as legally enforced by the Province of Ontario.
-For more information please visit their website at https://www.ontario.ca/page/drinking-water.
+For more information please visit their website.

-The Blue Mountains' water consistently meets all Ontario Drinking Water Standard.
+The Blue Mountains' water consistently meets all Ontario Drinking Water Standards.
 The regulation focuses on treating and testing drinking water and mandates public access to information and notification of adverse results.
 In accordance with Ontario Regulation 170/03 (11) under the Safe Drinking Water Act, 2002, our most recent Annual Report is available in the documents section of this webpage.
 To learn more about our drinking water sampling program, please visit the Town Hall at 32 Mill Street, Thornbury or contact the Town's Compliance and Efficiency Coordinator.

 The Thornbury WTP supplies water to The Blue Mountains, which consists of the former Town of Thornbury and the former Collingwood Township.
 The existing Thornbury WTP was originally constructed in 1977 and 1978 with the plant put into service in 1978.

-The Thornbury WTP has the following components: intake, low lift pumping facilities, 3 membrane trains, a clearwell for storage, high lift pumps, gas chlorine disinfection, a backwash wastewater system, and ultraviolet disinfection.
+The Thornbury WTP has the following components: intake, low lift pumping facilities, three membrane trains, a clearwell for storage, high lift pumps, gas chlorine disinfection, a backwash wastewater system, and ultraviolet disinfection.

-In 2008 the Thornbury WTP was upgraded to replace the existing conventional filters with microfiltration membrane units to restore the rated capacity to 13,536 m3/d.
+In 2008 the Thornbury WTP was upgraded to replace the existing conventional filters with microfiltration membrane units.

 A supplemental water supply is received from the Town of Collingwood through the Mountain Road Booster Station.